Ai Accountant

 Here's what usually goes wrong:

-It’s not just about sending out stylish reminders.
-Instead, it’s about having a clear understanding of which customers are likely to delay payments, knowing when to reach out based on their behavior rather than making assumptions, and accurately assessing the amount of money at risk.
+It's not just about sending out stylish reminders.
+Instead, it's about having a clear understanding of which customers are likely to delay payments.
+It means knowing when to reach out based on their behavior rather than making assumptions.
+And accurately assessing the amount of money at risk at any given time.

-It also helps you determine if this month’s collections will be enough to cover your expenses.
-If you’re using AI Accountant, it will seamlessly integrate with your existing Tally or Zoho Books account, enhancing them rather than replacing them.
+It also helps you determine if this month's collections will be enough to cover your expenses.
+If you're using AI Accountant, it will seamlessly integrate with your existing Tally account, enhancing it rather than replacing it.

 Most Indian founders check receivables only when cash runs low.
 That's too late.